justinwj/Visio-Diagram-Generator/docs/Design.md

 - Each diagram export emits a sibling `.review.txt` (human-readable) and `.review.json` (machine-readable) plus embeds the JSON into `metadata.properties["review.summary.json"]`.
 - When Visio automation runs with `--diag-json`, `VDG.CLI` copies the same payload into `ReviewSummary` inside the diagnostics JSON so CI/review portals can ingest the insights without opening the diagram.
 - Semantic artefacts now default to deterministic timestamps (hash-derived); pass `--semantics-generated-at <ISO8601>` or set `VDG_SEMANTICS_GENERATED_AT` when a real-world timestamp is required.
+- Review output sensitivity is adjustable: `--review-severity-threshold`, `--role-confidence-cutoff`, and `--review-flow-residual-cutoff` (or the `VDG_REVIEW_*` env vars) control which findings appear in the console, `.review.*`, and diagnostics, with suppression notes captured for traceability.

 Docs & Schemas
 - IR spec: `docs/VBA_IR.md` (mapping rules, dynamic calls, FAQ)